 The rain gauge consists essentially of a collector which intercepts the sample of rainfall to be measured and a receiver consisting of a base and a bottle in which the rainfall collected is stored.
 The collector is exposed above ground level while the receiver is fixed partially below ground level.

-This standard was originally published in 1969 and subsequently revised in 1992.
+This standard was first published in 1969 and subsequently revised in 1992.
 This revision has been brought out to keep pace with the latest technological developments and international practices.

 The following major changes have been made:

 UDC number has been replaced by ICS number on first cover page;